-The graduate co-op program is intended to allow for up to three terms of relevant professional work experience to enhance the academic experience for graduate students in the Lyle School of Engineering.
+The graduate co-op program is an academic enrichment opportunity designed to give students the ability to apply their academic studies to real-world problems.
+Qualified students may apply to join this program and are eligible to enroll up to two terms of relevant professional work experience.
 The work experience must be related to the student's major area of study and is subject to these regulations:

-- Students are eligible to apply for graduate co-op only after completion of the first term. - 2.
-Students must be in good academic standing to be admitted to the co-op with a minimum GPA of 3.000. - 3.
+- 1. Students are eligible to apply for graduate co-op only after completion of both a fall term and a spring term. - 2.
+Students must be in good academic standing to be admitted to the co-op program with a minimum GPA of 3.000. - 3.
 Students must secure their own co-op position. - 4.
-Co-op positions must be full-time, and subsequent co-op positions must be with the same employer. - Students may not quit co-op assignments in midterm to seek a position with a different employer. - 6.
+Co-op positions must be full-time, and subsequent co-op positions must be with eligible employers. - 5.
+Students may not quit co-op assignments in midterm to seek a position with a different employer. - 6.
 All paperwork must be completed prior to the deadline: - a.
-SMU graduate co-op application (requires adviser and department chair approval). - b.
-Legal agreement between SMU and employer (requires supervisor and SMU provost approval). - c.
+SMU graduate co-op application (requires adviser, department chair and director's approval). - b.
+Legal agreement between SMU and employer (requires supervisor, Lyle dean and SMU provost approval). - c.
 Curricular practical training request form for international students.
-(CPT form requires adviser and department chair approval.) - d.
+(CPT form requires adviser, department chair and director's approval.) - d.
 Offer letter from employer stating beginning and ending dates, salary per hour and job description on company letterhead and signed by supervisor.
 The letter must also indicate that the position is full-time (40 hours per week). - e.
-Application deadline: All co-op paperwork for the work term is due by the deadline set each term by the graduate co-op director, and the deadline is approximately two weeks before the start of the term.
-Note: The process to obtain an I-20 Certificate of Eligibility from English for Internationals takes five business days after the co-op paperwork has been completed. - The duration of the co-op work term must coincide with the SMU academic term. - 8.
-Students must be enrolled in graduate co-op course SS 7099 while on co-op work assignments. - Students may take no more than three course hours (one course) during a co-op work term, and only if the course is needed to graduate on time.
+Application deadline: All co-op paperwork for the work term is due by the deadline set each term by the graduate co-op director, and the deadline is approximately eight business days before the start of the term.
+Note: The process to obtain an I-20 Certificate of Eligibility from English for Internationals takes five business days after the co-op paperwork has been completed. - 7.
+The duration of the co-op work term must coincide with the SMU academic - 8.
+Students must be enrolled in graduate co-op course SS 7099 while on co-op work assignments. - 9.
+Students may take no more than three course hours (one course) during a co-op work term, and only if the course is needed to graduate on time.
 The course may be taken on campus or by distance learning. - 10.
-Students must complete a minimum of two, but no more than three, co-op work terms. - Students may complete only spring/summer or summer/fall back-to-back work terms.
+Students must complete a minimum of two, but no more than three, co-op work terms. - 11.
+Students may complete only spring/summer or summer/fall back-to-back work terms.
 (Fall/spring and spring/fall back-to-back work terms are not allowed.) - 12.
-Students must submit a report at the end of each work term, signed by the student's supervisor, academic adviser and department chair, no later than two weeks after the end of the co-op work term. - Students must read and become familiar with the graduate engineering co-op policy.
+Students must submit a report at the end of each work term, signed by the student's supervisor, academic adviser and department chair, no later than two weeks after the end of the co-op work term. - 13.
+Students must read and become familiar with the graduate engineering co-op policy.